Vitamin D: Why Deficiency Is Common—and Supplementation Often Falls Short

 Is liposomal vitamin D better absorbed?

-Liposomal delivery can improve bioavailability for some people, particularly when digestive absorption is compromised or standard oral supplements are not producing reliable results.
-Delivery method helps access—but cofactors and activation still determine functional outcome.
+Liposomal delivery can improve bioavailability for some individuals, particularly when digestive absorption is compromised or standard oral supplements have not been effective.
+However, delivery method alone does not resolve activation or cofactor-related limitations.

 What foods are highest in vitamin D?

-Fatty fish (such as salmon and sardines), egg yolks, and liver are among the more concentrated whole-food sources.
-However, food alone often does not fully correct deficiency, especially when absorption or activation barriers are present.
+Fatty fish such as salmon and sardines, egg yolks, and liver are among the more concentrated whole-food sources of vitamin D. Even so, food alone often does not fully correct deficiency when absorption or activation barriers are present.

 How can I raise vitamin D safely?

-Safe improvement depends on context: sun exposure patterns, baseline labs, digestive function, inflammatory burden, medication use, and cofactor status.
-A targeted plan is typically more effective than increasing vitamin D intake in isolation.
+Safe improvement depends on context, including baseline labs, sun exposure patterns, digestive function, inflammatory burden, medication use, and micronutrient status.
+A targeted, individualized approach is typically more effective than increasing vitamin D intake in isolation.

 Resources